HomeComponent lifespan

 These ranges are indicative.
 Actual lifespan depends on original quality, maintenance and building conditions — which is why inspection matters.

-Casaforta's inspection-led approach
+Casaforta's condition-first approach

 Frequently asked questions